 Tableau Server is used for publishing the reports and workbooks created on the Tableau Desktop.
 It enables the user to access workbooks and reports from anywhere in the world.

 With Tableau Server, you can access the latest content and gain live access to workbooks and reports generated by other users.
-Also, the administrator of Tableau Server can set an authorization on certain projects, views, workbooks, and data sources to maintain security.
+Also, the administrator of the Tableau Server can set authorization on certain projects, views, workbooks, and data sources to maintain security.

 • Tableau Reader